The Cruce Andino lake crossing from Puerto Varas to Bariloche – a page from my Travel Journal

 The next day, we hopped onto a bus and continued on our lake crossing tour.
 We left Peulla behind us and continued deeper into the Andes mountains.
 The scenery was spectacular.

-We drove past the dense temperate rainforest (only one of two places on Earth with temperate rainforests; here and in Washington state) – loved the huge beech and sequioa-like trees – and past various waterfalls and gushing rivers.
-The Chile-Argentina border was at the top of the mountain pass and the Brazilians clambered out of the bus and were thrilled with the patches of snow.
+We drove past the dense temperate rainforest (one of the few places on Earth with temperate rainforests) and past waterfalls and gushing rivers.
+The Chile-Argentina border was at the top of the mountain pass and the Brazilians clambered out of the bus and were thrilled to see patches of snow.

 We arrived at Lago Frias (another stunning lake) and from here, we took a boat to Puerto Alegre.
 The weather on this side of the Andes was a lot better and we could start to see the true colour of the lake and the imposing mountains around us.